startyNFT/cw-101minter-multiplecreators/README.md

-# Starty Multi-Creator NFT Minter
+# Multi-Creator 1 of 1 NFT Minter

 A CosmWasm smart contract for Stargaze that enables **multiple creators to mint NFTs under a single collection**, with a **global royalty percentage** applied to all tokens.
 Uses **allowlist-based authentication** for minting access control.